TshilidziT/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo $input | tr -d 'cC' Create a script that removes all letters c and C from input. rev getent | cut -d: -f1,6 | sort a script that displays all users and their home directories, sorted by users
+echo $input | tr -d 'cC' Create a script that removes all letters c and C from input. rev getent | cut -d: -f1,6 | sort a script that displays all users and their home directories, sorted by users find . -empty -printf '%f\n'  a command that finds all empty files and directories in the current directory and all sub-directories